 All PhD students are required to maintain continuous RN licensure during enrollment in the PhD program.
-Annual renewal of RN licensure must be submitted to the Program Specialist.
+Proof of annual renewal of RN licensure must be submitted to the Program Specialist.
 If the student's RN license lapses or becomes encumbered due to a disciplinary action, the student will be dismissed from the PhD program.